takuti/takuti.me/_content/en/note/autonomy-and-life.md

 lang: en
 title: When We Lose Autonomy—Whose Life Are You Living?
-keywords: [autonomy, life, nietzsche, intellectual, philosophical, happiness, fiction, live, autonomous, society]
+keywords: [autonomy, life, nietzsche, intellectual, philosophical, happiness, fiction, autonomous, live, society]
-recommendations: [/note/autonomy-vs-algorithmic-recommendation/, /note/loneliness/,
+recommendations: [/note/search-for-identity/, /note/autonomy-vs-algorithmic-recommendation/,
-  /note/canadian-mental-health-week-2022/]
+  /note/loneliness/]
 ---

 Autonomy is important.
 Nobody wants to be enslaved or manipulated by other people[^1].
 In the context of AI ethics, ensuring one's autonomy by proper algorithm/interface design (e.g., transparency, fairness) is one of the biggest challenges researchers and practitioners are tackling these days.